 By 2004, the third Arguindegui generation, Alfonso and Charlie, Jr., assumed control of the daily operations and business direction of the Company.

 Today, Alfonso serves as President and CEO of the Company.
-Charlie, Jr. serves as Executive Vice President and Chief Operating Officer.
+Charlie, Jr. serves as Executive Vice President.
 Like their predecessors, Alfonso and Charlie, Jr. are committed to honoring the Arguindegui family legacy of dedication to hard work and commitment to the community.
 Under Alfonso’s and Charlie, Jr.’s leadership, the Company has flourished and grown exponentially.
-With Alfonso’s and Charlie, Jr.’s forward thinking and dedication to hard work, the Company has evolved, innovated and diversified into new and dynamic business markets, including real-estate development, construction, car washes, quick-service restaurants, trucking, mid-stream oil production, railroad services, and marine and offshore services.
+With Alfonso’s and Charlie, Jr.’s forward-thinking and dedication to hard work, the Company has evolved, innovated, and diversified into new and dynamic business markets, including real estate development, construction, railroad services, and exports.
 As a result of Alfonso’s and Charlie, Jr.’s efforts, the Company’s operations have expanded into the Rio Grande Valley, Corpus Christi, Beeville, San Antonio, and West Texas.
-Today, the Company currently employs over 275 employees statewide.
+Today, the Company currently employs over 200 employees statewide.

 Under Alfonso’s and Charlie, Jr.’s control, the Company also continues to be recognized for achievements and excellence in the business community.
 In 2002, Conoco honored Alfonso with the DuPont Management Business Scholarship, attending the Minority Business Executive Program at Amos Tuck School of Business Administration at Dartmouth College.